AmritS7/TuringMachineEditor/README.md

     Entering Quadruples:
     You can either individually click on the boxes individually, or if you enter a number in a previous box, you can press tab or enter to focus onto the next box.
 When you arrive at the last box for that quadruple you can press tab/enter again and a new line will be created, or press the large plus button underneath.<br>
     <img src="https://raw.githubusercontent.com/AmritS7/TuringMachineEditor/main/images/TME_newQuad.PNG" alt="drawing"/> <br>
-    If you are focusing on the input box, you can press enter/tab and it will then move down to the first quadruple box.
+    If you are focusing on the input box, you can press enter/tab and it will then move down to the first quadruple box. <br>
     <img src="https://raw.githubusercontent.com/AmritS7/TuringMachineEditor/main/images/TME_inputEnter.PNG" alt="drawing"/> <br>
     To go to a previous box, click on it.
 Or if the next box is clear and you press backspace, it will delete the contents of the previous box.<br>
     <img src="https://raw.githubusercontent.com/AmritS7/TuringMachineEditor/main/images/TME_backspace.PNG" alt="drawing"/> <br>